SpaceX President Predicts People on Mars This Decade

-SpaceX still sees boots on Mars by 2030 and the rocket that will make the trip heading to orbit for the first time as soon as next month.
-"We should put people on the surface of Mars... in this decade," SpaceX President and COO Gynne Shotwell told CNBC during an interview on Saturday.
+SpaceX still envisions boots on Mars by 2030 and the rocket that will make the trip heading to orbit for the first time as soon as next month.
+"We should put people on the surface of Mars... in this decade," SpaceX President and COO Gynne Shotwell told CNBC.
 "People on the moon, sooner."

 The timeline reiterates what company founder Elon Musk predicted in March when he said he hoped to see a crew on the Red Planet by 2029.
 At one point he had hoped to put humans on our neighboring planet as early as 2024, but as Musk himself frequently acknowledges, his targets tend to slip.